 There may be more than one appropriate selection.
-Where a PBA cannot be facilitated and where neither the case risk assessment nor the need for an examination dictate the assessment route the following should be considered in order of preference:
+Where a PBA cannot be facilitated and where neither the case risk assessment nor the need for an in-person examination dictate the assessment route, the following should be considered based on the individual circumstances and needs of the applicant.

 - Face-to-face, clinic

 - Face-to-face, home

 - Virtual via video function

-- Where virtual assessment is not possible telephony function may be considered if possible
+- Where face-to-face or virtual assessment is not possible or practicable telephony function may be considered